 Background on the Digital Services Tax

-Purpose of the Digital Sales Tax
+Purpose of the Digital Services Tax

 Why Was the Google Canada DST Fee Implemented?